-WESTERN RESOURCES' PROPOSALS
+WESTERN RESOURCES!
+PROPOSALS

-On April 14, 1996 Western Resources delivered an unsolicited proposal to the KCPL Board pursuant to which Western Resources would acquire all of the outstanding shares of KCPL Common Stock in exchange for Western Resources Common Stock (as defined herein) valued at \$28.00 per share of KCPL Common Stock, subject to a "collar" limiting the amount of Western Resources Common Stock that to no more than 0.985 shares and no less than 0.833 shares.
+On April 14, 1996 Western Resources delivered an unsolicited proposal to the KCPL Board pursuant to which Western Resources would acquire all of the outstanding shares of KCPL Common Stock in exchange for Western Resources Common Stock (as defined herein) valued at \$28.00 per share of KCPL Common Stock, subject to a "collar" limiting the amount of Western Resources Common Stock that holders of KCPL Common Stock would receive for each share of KCPL Common Stock to no more than 0.985 shares and no less than 0.833 shares.
 On April 21, 1996, the KCPL Board, after careful consideration, rejected such proposal.
-On April 22, 1996, Western Resources filed preliminary materials with the SEC relating to the Proposed Western Resources Offer (as defined herein) pursuant to which Western Resources would acquire the outstanding shares of KCPL Common Stock $\,$ for \$28.00 per share of Western Resources Common Stock, subject to the "collar" described above and numerous other conditions.
+On April 22, 1996, Western Resources filed preliminary materials with the SEC relating to the Proposed Western Resources Offer pursuant to which Western Resources would acquire the outstanding shares of KCPL Common Stock for \$28.00 per share of Western Resources Common Stock, subject to the "collar" described above and numerous other conditions.
 On May 6, 1996, Western Resources announced that it was changing the minimum number of shares of Western Resources Common Stock that KCPL shareholders would receive for each share of KCPL Common Stock from 0.833 to 0.91 shares.
 On June 17, 1996, Western Resources made the June 17 Announcement (as defined herein) pursuant to which it increased the price in its offer to merger with KCPL to \$31.00 of Western Resources Common Stock for each share of KCPL Common Stock, subject to a "collar" pursuant to which each share of KCPL Common Stock would be exchanged for no more than 1.1 and no less than 0.933 shares of Western Resources Common Stock.
-On June 1996, Western Resources amended the Proposed Western Resources Offer to reflect the increase in price and change in the "collar" announced in the June 17 Announcement.
+On June 19, 1996, Western Resources amended the Proposed Western Resources Offer to reflect the increase in price and change in the "collar" announced in the June 17 Announcement.
+On June 24, 1996, the KCPL Board, after careful consideration, rejected the Western Resources offer contained in the June 17 Announcement.

-The KCPL Board has not yet considered the June 17 Announcement but will communicate with KCPL shareholders once it has done so.
-As of the date of this Joint Proxy Statement/Prospectus, Western Resources has not formally commenced the Proposed Western Resources Offer.
+As of the date of this $\,$ Joint Proxy Statement/Prospectus, Western Resources has not formally commenced the Proposed Western Resources Offer.